In this section:

 As nominated specialist sub-contractor to Osborne, we provided specific work package plans and associated task briefings to detail individual tasks and associated risks.
 We provided lift plans for lifting operations.
 We were involved with the close call and improvement opportunity reporting system.

-The railway was opened a week later than anticipated.
+The railway was opened a week earlier than anticipated.
 The ever-changing work scope required a strong interface between designer, main contractor and Suttles – especially with regard to the extent of sheet pile lines and drainage layout.
 This was achieved by having a constant management presence on site from all parties.